Wollongong United FC

-Wollongong United FC is an Australian soccer club based in Wollongong, currently participating in the Illawarra Premier League.
+Wollongong United FC is an Australian soccer club based in Wollongong, currently competing in the Illawarra Premier League.
 The club played in the 1991 season of the National Soccer League under the name Wollongong Macedonia, where it finished last.

 History

 Formed in 1976 by the "Macedonian Orthodox Community of Wollongong", the club was originally established on behalf of the Macedonian Australian community of Wollongong.
 With a huge supporter base, the club was originally known as Wollongong United Soccer Club.
 Since then it has also been known as Wollongong Macedonia, as represented in the National Soccer League (NSL) 1990.

 Upon entering the Premier League in the Illawarra Second division, the club quickly advanced in 1980 to enter the NSW Second division, finishing second at season end on its first attempt.

 In 1986, the club reached the top competition in NSW Division 1, today known as NSW National Premier League.
 Wollongong United F.C completed the season undefeated, to this day, the only club in NSW to do so (Except for Eastern Suburbs Hakoah in 1971 and Croatia Sydney in 1981).

 In 1990 the club claim their first title in NSW Division 1 History, This success led the club to the pinnacle of Australian soccer.